-Group lessons are usually much cheaper than private lessons but the advantage of private lessons is that you you have your instructor’s full attention and each lesson is tailored to you and your level.
+Group lessons are usually much cheaper than private lessons but the advantage of private lessons is that you have your instructor’s full attention and each lesson is tailored to you and your level.
 Most people will have group lessons though, in part because they are cheaper than private lessons.
 Learning to ride a horse isn’t like learning to drive a car and some people prefer to learn at the same time as others.
 If you want to learn with some friends then group lessons are perfect for this.

-If you want to specialise in a particular type of riding, such as dressage or eventing, then you’ll probably find that private lessons with an instructor who’s got experience in the field will help more.
+If you want to specialize in a particular type of riding, such as dressage or eventing, then you’ll probably find that private lessons with an instructor who’s got experience in the field will help more.

 Does learning to ride a horse hurt?

 No horse riding doesn’t hurt at all but when you first start learning to ride, or if you’ve had a long break, you’ll use muscle groups that you don’t normally use.
-After your first few lesson you may find that your legs ache a lot but this is normal and will go off after a couple days, having a warm bath after your lesson will help to stop the muscles aching so much.
+After your first few lessons, you may find that your legs ache a lot but this is normal and will go off after a couple of days, having a warm bath after your lesson will help to stop the muscles from aching so much.

 Do I need any special equipment before I start to learn to ride a horse?

 If you’re not sure whether horse riding is for you and you just want to give it a go first then you’re not going to want to invest in a brand new outfit.
 That said though a riding hat or jockey skull is a must for beginners in my book.
-In some countries it’s a legal requirement but if you are unlucky enough to fall off it’ll help protect your head from injury.
+In some countries, it’s a legal requirement but if you are unlucky enough to fall off it’ll help protect your head from injury.
 Some riding schools will have a collection of hats you could borrow but if you want to have your own then your local tack shop will be able to advise you on the right size for your head.

-Footwear wise you want to be wearing sensible boots (or shoes if you don’t have boots) with a slight heal to them.
+Footwear wise you want to be wearing sensible boots (or shoes if you don’t have boots) with a slight heel to them.
 Stilettos and sneakers as well as being a very bad idea are actually dangerous.
 The reason your footwear should have a small is heel is so that your foot won’t slip through the stirrup.
-When riding you should have the ball of your foot in the stirrup and your heel pointing downwards, this position will prevent your foot slipping right through but for new riders this isn’t a natural way of sitting.
+When riding you should have the ball of your foot in the stirrup and your heel pointing downwards, this position will prevent your foot from slipping right through but for new riders, this isn’t a natural way of sitting.